 Learn more about Electrical Properties.

-Parylene is unmatched when it comes to tensile strength, yield strength and elongation, coefficient of friction and hardness.
+Parylene is unmatched when it comes to tensile strength, yield strength, and elongation, coefficient of friction, and hardness.

 Learn more about Physical & Mechanical Properties.

-Due to the physical properties of Parylene and the method of deposition, the film is pin-hole free and provides an excellent barrier to both liquids and gasses.
+Due to the physical properties of Parylene and the method of deposition, the film is pinhole free and provides an excellent barrier to both liquids and gasses.
 The gas and moisture vapor permeability characteristics far exceed that of liquid coatings.

 Learn more about Barrier Properties.